romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In the process of building a custom GitHub Action that integrates with a bug tracking system to automatically create issues based on code commits, what approach should be taken to efficiently categorize and prioritize these issues?
+Q: In the process of building a custom GitHub Action that integrates with a bug tracking system to automatically create issues based on code commits, what approach should be taken to efficiently categorize and prioritize these issues?
 <details><summary>Show the answer</summary><p>

 - **Use keywords in commit messages to determine the priority and category of issues, and configure the action to parse these keywords**